Ojoayobami/NFL-Sports-Player-Performance-Analysis/README.md

 💡 *This process ensured that every visualization and metric in the dashboard is accurate, efficient, and optimized for high-performance analytics.*

-## 📊 Exploratory Data Analysis (EDA)

-After cleaning and preparing the dataset, an Exploratory Data Analysis (EDA) was conducted to understand player performance patterns, positional trends, and relationships between combine, draft, and career outcomes.
-The EDA helped uncover early insights that shaped subsequent modeling, visualization, and hypothesis testing.

----

-### 🧠 Key Objectives
-The goal of this phase was to:
-- Identify **distributions**, **outliers**, and **missing patterns** across variables.
-- Explore how **physical metrics (Height, Weight, 40YD, Bench, Vertical)** relate to player performance.
-- Analyze **fantasy point trends** across positions and years.
-- Understand how **college performance** and **draft rounds** impact long-term success.
-- Establish relationships between **rookie/veteran contributions** and **team win percentages**.

----

 ## 🔍 Exploratory Data Analysis (EDA)